 6. Bread Sauce

-My daughter loves bread sauce and thankfully a gluten-free version is now available in sachets to make at home.
-We use the Tesco Free From Bread Sauce (amazingly also available on Amazon) and always buy several packets at a time, as it is not available everywhere.
+My daughter loves bread sauce and says when she first knew she had to have a gluten free Christmas , this was the first thing she thought about!
+Thankfully a gluten-free version is now available in sachets to make at home, but you have to look for it.
+We use the Tesco Free From Bread Sauce (also available on Amazon) and always buy several packets at a time, as it is not available everywhere.

 Homemade Bread Sauce